Meaning

 This is the most masculine name ever.

 I love the name Guy, both in French and English, especially the English version.
-It's my favourite name for a boy and am very intrigued by it, so I don't find its colloquial term an issue because it has Zen appeal, and I definitely have a Zen fascination.
+It's among my most favourite names for a boy and am very intrigued by it, so I don't find its colloquial term an issue because it has Zen appeal, and I definitely have a Zen fascination.
 The French version of Guy dates back to the 10th century and the English version to the 11th century.
 It's been shared by aristocracy, several saints and a diversified list of classic literary characters, with not so favourable and very favourable personalities.
 Within the mid-19th century, it gradually took on a colloquial term for males.
 As with many names, its popularity varied from century to century and decade to decade but never lost its use as a first name.
 Nonetheless, gender-specific names are not at all unusual; in fact, many well-known and not so well-known names are gender specific, which in some cultures/languages, are classic names that have made their way into the English language, with some having experienced much popularity.
 The name Adam is one belonging to this group, where in the language of certain countries where it's used, the word adam is also used to denote a man.
 The name Guy gained popularity in many countries around the world where it continues to be used.
 In English-speaking countries it last held a particular popularity throughout the 1950s-'60s.
 Today it's presently most popular in the UK and would be nice to see this name make another revival.
 One thing's for sure, it may appear simply colloquial but it's actually much more.
 It's a simple, understated, one syllable classic name with a whole lot of substance, history and Zen appeal.
 I'm sure many Guys around the globe could wear and pull off this awesome name equally well.
 Go Guy!

 "Wow, that is gangster." - Guy "Guy Fieri" Ferry.